k-int/web-toolkit-ce/README.md

 This project is the community edition of our grails app web-toolkit, which was created to help support applications built on the grails platform.
 It is published here under an APL license so it can be reused in other open source projects.
+Please observe the contents of GUIDANCE.md however, particularly if you are building pay-for SAAS solutions on this code.

 # Installation